evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 660 liters.
 With the rear seat down, it is 1576 liters.
 On the roof, you can load up to 75 kg (165,3 lbs).
 Under the hood, there is frunk with more storage room.
 This frunk is 71 liters (2,5 CU FT).
-The maxium weight of the car is 2600 kg (5732 lbs), and with the base weight of 2160 kg (4762 lbs), you can max load 440 kg (970 lbs), including driver and passengers.
+The maxium weight of the car is 2600 kg (5732 lbs), and with the base weight of 2095 kg (4619 lbs), you can max load 505 kg (1113 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.
-440kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.